arrowse/theforge/src/weeks/weekq2.5.md

 ### The silly

 Having a link shortener is nice, but it's a little too generic.
 So, to really distinguish my resume, I embarked on a journey to make something truly great.
 Balls.bio.
-A link lengthened.
+A link lengthener.
 Why?
 Why not?
-The domain isn't being used for anything and the aura of sending someone a 1400+ character link starting with "balls.bio" has an unmatched aura.
+The domain isn't being used for anything and the aura of sending someone a 1400+ character link starting with "balls.bio" is unmatched.

-So, I forked Lumi, removed the ability to pick a link manually so it instead throws a redirect at random to one of the links you've specified, and set it to generate comically long links using UUID generation.
+So, I forked Lumi, removed the ability to pick a link manually so it instead throws a redirect at random to one of the links you've specified, and substantially increased the link length.

 Yes, both of them use the same Firestore backend.
-Why work smarter when you can work smarter?
+Why work smarter when you can less work more do get thing done?
 Wait a minute.

 I hope you enjoy both my [link shortener](https://lumi.ink) and [link extender](https://balls.bio) :)